16 Ideas for Delicious Bulletproof Coffee Hacks

 9. Blueberry powder

 Blueberry Powder has a high amount of polyphenols, as well as a high ORAC score.
-It also raises BDNF, which helps brain function.
+It also raises brain-derived neurotrophic factor (BDNF), which helps brain function.

 Remember to watch out for high amounts of fructose, a naturally occurring sugar in fruit.
 I use blueberry extract in the morning, or blueberry powder in my second cup when I have one.